RAF Grafton Underwood: Postwar Air Ministry use

 After the war, Grafton Underwood was used for vehicle storage with No. 236 Maintenance Unit employing up to two hundred civilian drivers and mechanics.
 The unit at the airfield repaired and stored thousands of Air Ministry vehicles which were sold at monthly public auctions.
 The airfield was finally declared surplus to requirements and closed on 1 February 1959.

 Current use

 With the end of military control, Grafton Underwood airfield was returned to agricultural use, however some old buildings remain, in varying condition.
 Most of the concreted area of the airfield has been removed, except for some single-track agricultural roads which were part of the perimeter track and runways.
 Several frying pan and at least one double-loop hardstand remains on the north side of the airfield on private farmland.
 Woods now cover much of the site and these are open to the public.
 A memorial was installed at the airfield site in the 1990s.

+The site is also now used for single venue (rally) motor-sport events at least once a year.
+The event is named "The flying fortress stages" as a tribute to its use in World War II.

+A memorial was created in the mid-1980s; this was then updated a few years later.